 Also, we have manually tested the US App Store search: 50 different applications from various categories with subscriptions.
 Of course, this is not a large selection that would be able to provide us with a 100% confidence about this interconnection, but, according to our observations, subscription by queries from the title is always displayed in the listing right below the application itself.
 It can also be displayed by the name of the subscription itself.

-However, there could be exceptions — in one country, subscriptions can be displayed by search queries in the search, while in another country they can’t.
+However, there could be exceptions — in one country, subscriptions can be displayed under the app by search queries in the search listing, while in another country they can’t.

 Subscription display by queries from title and subtitle in Russia.